Investing in diversified mining companies reduces risk while offering exposure to more profitable resource market segments

 In the context of exploration and development, portfolio diversification is a good strategy for junior resource companies especially when challenging financing environments make it difficult to access project-funding capital.
 Diversification can improve working capital and increase cash flow, replenishing one asset in the portfolio from cash generated by another.
 One approach to this strategy involves primarily metals companies supporting their exploration and development activities by acquiring cashflow opportunities in the oil & gas sector.

-“This is not a new idea,” says Billingsley, whose management team has experience with using oil and gas cashflow to survive tough mining markets and support the development of mineral resources all the way to production.
+“This is not a new idea,” says Billingsley, whose management team has experience with using oil & gas cashflow to survive tough mining markets and support the development of mineral resources all the way to production.
 “This approach can reduce a company’s reliance on the equity markets to carry out mineral exploration and pay the administration costs inherent in running a public company.
 Having positive cashflow should also have a positive impact on share price.”
 Canadian Platinum recently signed an agreement to acquire substantial near-term cash-generating natural gas reserves in the Barnett Shale, Texas.

 Investing in diversified mining companies